Fear and Desire

 Dir.
 Joachim Trier, Norway, The Orchard

 A familiar deprecative observation is that a film “doesn't know what it wants to be.”
 Often such a turn of phrase is used to describe, as tactfully as possible, a piece of work that aims to do something familiar in an unfamiliar way, but which fails to make the desired impact.
-There have been critical murmurings of this nature surrounding Joachim Trier's third film, Thelma, which emerges from its brumal opening sequence as a slightly intensified example of Trier’s regular stock-in-trade—the introspective, existential drama, like Oslo, August 31st and Louder Than Bombs—before slowly and deliberately metamorphosing into a supernatural thriller of the type more traditionally associated with Brian De Palma (The Fury, Carrie).
+There have been critical murmurings of this nature surrounding Joachim Trier's fourth film, Thelma, which emerges from its brumal opening sequence as a slightly intensified example of Trier’s regular stock-in-trade—the introspective, existential drama, like Oslo, August 31st and Louder Than Bombs—before slowly and deliberately metamorphosing into a supernatural thriller of the type more traditionally associated with Brian De Palma (The Fury, Carrie).
 What hasn't changed at all, despite the shift into genre, is Trier's commitment to helping us sympathize with damaged, alienating (and alienated) people.
 In his films we might feel the discomfort of self-recognition from these characters, while in all but the finest horror films, their predicament is usually reduced to a motive for a reign of bloody terror.
 The intricacy of the slow-burn mechanics Trier has always deployed in developing his characters sits elegantly on this occasion with the gradual, chromatic revelation of his main character's condition and its dire consequences for those around her.
 Trier is no De Palma and has no apparent designs on that association, but with a bit of generosity and imagination, one might at the very least conclude that this film knows precisely what it wants to be.

 Thelma (Eili Harboe) is studying at University in Oslo, leaving her devout Christian parents (Ellen Dorit Pietersen and Henrik Rafaelsen) to fret about her prospects back in the family home on the west coast of Norway, three hundred miles away.
 We gradually come to realize that their excessive over-protectiveness is less about them than about her; and that their concerns go wider than their beloved daughter's well-being and happiness.
 Meanwhile Thelma herself, a willful loner in college, meets Anja (Kaya Wilkins) and with a potent mixture of liberation and monumental discomfort, is seduced by her, while falling victim to an increasing number of paroxystic attacks.